avijitshah09/deko/README.md

 DeKO is a repository of default knowledge about common object.

-DeKO is built by parsing natural language text with [KNEWS](), extraccting instances of frames from the text, and the clustering the frames.
+DeKO is built by parsing natural language text with [KNEWS](), extracting instances of frames from the text, and the clustering the frames.

 Frame clustering
 ----------------